ggaacode/tfflick/README.md

 **tfflick** is a Powershell module that lets you flick between different versions of Terraform. **tfflick** downloads the specific version you require.
 Installation is quick and and you can start using Terraform straight away.

-Terraform executables are donloaded from https://releases.hashicorp.com/terraform/
+Terraform executables are downloaded from https://releases.hashicorp.com/terraform/

 **tfflick** Currently has been tested on Powershell version 5.1 and currently only downloads the Windows AMD64 versions of the Terraform executable